The Key Steps in Planning Your Dream Wedding

 Pick a Date (and Backups)

-Whether you’re organizing your own event or working with a wedding planner, you’ll need to begin by narrowing down dates for the festivities.
+Whether you’re organizing your own event or working with a planner, you’ll need to begin by narrowing down dates for the festivities.
 If there’s a date that is special to you as a couple, selecting one may be simple.
 Otherwise, begin by deciding what part of the year you would most like as your wedding backdrop.
 Obviously, if you envision yourself walking through a thriving vineyard as the sun sets or getting those snow-kissed shots of you and your sweetheart, the season will be easy to determine.
 If your date isn’t defined by your wedding style, pick a range of dates that will allow for adequate planning and easy travel for yourselves and your wedding guests.
 Even if you have one particular date in mind, consider a few backup dates and try to remain flexible, just in case your dream venue, planner or photographer are not available on your first choice.
-And especially in these challenging times, fortune especially smiles on those with a back-up date and plan.
+Fortune smiles on those with a back-up date and plan.

 Set Your Wedding Budget